kubernetes/community/CLA.md

 #### 3. Complete signing process

-Once you have created your account, follow the instructions to complete the signing process via Hellosign.
+After creating your account, follow the instructions to complete the signing process through Hellosign.

 #### 4. Ensure your Github e-mail address matches address used to sign CLA